Places

 Dreaming About an Overflowing Garden: Meaning, Psychology & Symbolism

-Dreaming of an overflowing garden may reflect abundance and emotional growth.
+Dreaming of an overflowing garden often reflects personal growth, abundance, or emotional overflow.

 Written by: DreamMeaning Editorial Team